ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 If the request is not formatted correctly (e.g. unknown, not-expected fields present, or expected fields with incorrect format), the handler MUST respond with a 4.00 (Bad Request) error message.
 The response MAY contain a CBOR map in the payload with ace-groupcomm+cbor format, e.g. it could send back “pub_key_enc” set to Null if the Client sent its own public key and the KDC is not set to store public keys of the group members.
 Application profiles MAY define optional or mandatory payload formats for specific error cases (OPT6).

 If the KDC stores the group members' public keys, the handler verifies that one public key can be retrieved for the node, either from the 'client_cred' field, or from the KDC previous knowledge of it.
-In particular, the KDC checks that such public key has an accepted format for the group identified by "GROUPNAME", i.e. it is encoded as expected and is compatible with the signature algorithm and possible associated parameters.
+In particular, the KDC checks that such public key has an acceptable format for the group identified by "GROUPNAME", i.e. it is encoded as expected and is compatible with the signature algorithm and possible associated parameters.
 If that cannot be verified, it is RECOMMENDED that the handler stops the process and responds with a 4.00 (Bad Request) error message.
 Applications profiles MAY define alternatives (OPT5).

 If the signature contained in "client_cred_verify" does not pass verification, the handler MUST respond with a 4.00 (Bad Request) error message.